deadbacteria8/webpage/README.md

 The application is currently under the process of continuing the backend API, and kubernetes deployment.

-It is a portfolio app for multiple users, built with the goal of using security precautions(most likely many vulnerabilities atm).
+It is a portfolio app for multiple users, built with the goal of using security precautions.

 This is built with in Springboot(Java).